UCLA-IEEE/OPS2.0/_projects/9-pid-and-motor-control.md

   - Faster if the error is increasing
   - Slower if the error is decreasing

 Once you correctly implement the wall tracking the last (and probably easier) part you have to code is the corner detection.
 Essentially you will utilize an IR pair to detect an upcoming corner and execute a set of instructions that make your car turn 90 degrees along the corner.
 These instructions will be independent of and essentially override the PID decisions until it completes the turn.
 Once it completes the turn it will return to tracking along the new wall.
 It is up to you the best set of instructions to give your car to make the turn.
-See [A Note on IR Pairs](https://docs.google.com/document/d/1moUApEzFZPYKGf0jEE3jbVC-ACEEtTTbicCH6RE5xYc/edit#heading=h.rchbtek4wj9q) for more details on this part of the project.
+See [A Note on IR Pairs](#a-note-on-ir-pairs) for more details on this part of the project.

-#### Section three – P(I)D:
+## Section 3: P(I)D

 Tuning the constants for the proportional, (integral), and the derivative term is done by trial-and-error, for the most part.
 However, there are some things you may want to keep in mind, and some ways to do this more efficiently than randomly hard-coding different numbers and uploading the Arduino code 1000 times.